Shakuhachi Honkyoku Kyorei 虚鈴

 Kyorei 虚鈴 – Jin Nyodo version

 Just like my note charts, you’ll read Honkyoku from right to left, top to bottom.
 The diagonal ‘breath lines’ stemming out of the notes show the length you’ll hold a note (diagonal breath lines are unique to Seien Ryu and are called Takoashi fu or ‘octopus [leg] breaths’).
-The length is relative and you’d attempt to match me in lessons.

 - The enso ‘o’ circles between breaths are where you’ll pause and inhale, also known as ma or ‘space’.